CaleConrad2/RC_Visualizer/README.md

 - Support for multiple capacitors
 - GUI for resistor selection
-- Higher ADC resolution and faster sampling for improved accuracy at low time constants
+- Implementation using STM32 or ESP32 based microcontroller for higher ADC resolution and faster sampling for improved accuracy at low time constants

 ## License